BharatVarma007/BharatVarma007/README.md

 - 👋 Hi, I’m @BharatVarma007
 - 👀 I’m interested in Data Compression and AI
-- 🌱 I am proficient python, C, C++ and java
+- 🌱 I am proficient in python, C, C++ and java
 - 💞️ I’m looking to collaborate on Data Science and AI